Current Environmental Conditions

 Private Well Monitoring

-Based on the finding of VOCs in the well installed immediately south of the former Kop-Flex facility in 2012, water samples have been collected from approximately 190 private water-supply wells to the south of the former Kop-Flex facility and Maryland Route 100 during four separate sampling phases.
+Based on the finding of VOCs in the well installed immediately south of the former Kop-Flex facility in 2012, MDE and EMERSUB 16, LLC initiated four separate phases of residential well sampling in the area to the south of the former Kop-Flex facility property and Maryland Route 100.
+This resulted in the collection of water samples from approximately 190 private water-supply wells.
 Detectable levels of VOCs were found in 150 water samples collected from these water-supply wells.
 Most of these detections consisted of trace to very low concentrations of methyl tertiary-butyl ether, an additive formerly used in gasoline, and/or trihalomethanes (especially chloroform), which are common byproducts in the disinfection of well water using chlorine.
 These VOCs are not associated with the Kop-Flex Site.

 Groundwater Monitoring Activities